 Is there any good news?

 Yes, for the first time ever Involve has a share of an exhibitors space.
 Together with our PSNI family, we are at Hall 15, Stand B200.
-If you want to book a meeting with any of the Involve team, book in a meeting here.

 As a member of PSNI Global Alliance, Involve are best positioned to deliver global integration, support and best in class services.